 - Customizable categories sheets where you can create up to 200 different spending categories

-- Cloud-based collaboration so you can share and use your templates with someone else (spouse, business partner, accountant, etc.)
+- Cloud-based collaboration lets you share and use your templates with someone else (spouse, business partner, accountant, etc.)

 Called AutoCat in the Tiller Money community, this tool lets you create, customize, and run automatic categorization rules.
 You can update the rules any time you want, and you can run AutoCat on automatic or manual.

-AutoCat is really helpful for normal transactions, but it’s also an easy way to track spending on specialized categories.
+AutoCat is helpful for everyday transactions, but it’s also an easy way to track spending on specialized categories.
 For example, you can set AutoCat up to aggregate any spending related to vacations, your children, home improvement projects, etc.